EverythingSuckz/TG-FileStreamBot/README.md

 ### Optional Vars

+`CUSTOM_CAPTION` : You can set a custom caption before the file name, just like `@Username` + filename.extention.

+`REDIRECT_TO` : Redirect user to a specific website or channel when visiting base url of bot.
+URL must be start with `https://`

 `SLEEP_THRESHOLD` : Set a sleep threshold for flood wait exceptions happening globally in this telegram bot instance, below which any request that raises a flood wait will be automatically invoked again after sleeping for the required amount of time.
 Flood wait exceptions requiring higher waiting times will be raised.
 Defaults to 60 seconds.

 `WORKERS` : Number of maximum concurrent workers for handling incoming updates.
 Defaults to `3`